Emmanuel-Roy/Emoo-Boy/README.md

    * [Ultimate Gameboy Talk](https://www.youtube.com/watch?v=HyzD8pNlpwI) <- A great video summary explaining the components of the Gameboy at a more technical level.
    * [GBDEV OPCODES](https://gbdev.io/gb-opcodes/optables/) <- OP Code Table, very useful for writing the CPU.
    * [Gameboy Emulator Development Guide](https://hacktix.github.io/GBEDG/ppu/) <- THE BEST REFERENCE for fixing PPU issues I could find.
+   * [MGBA](https://github.com/mgba-emu/mgba) <- Perhaps the most mature Gameboy emulator out there, and it was very useful in getting data dumps to test functions like my VRAM Reader and save file loading/saving.\
+   * [Gameboy 2bpp](https://www.huderlem.com/demos/gameboy2bpp.html) <- Great reference in understanding how the tiles in the GameBoy are converted from bytes to actual pixels.
-   * https://github.com/gameplaycolor/gameplaycolor <- Inspiration for this project, I have fond memories of using this emulator to play a dump of my brother's Pokemon Blue Cartridge on my middle school iPad.
+   * [Game Play Color](https://github.com/gameplaycolor/gameplaycolor) <- Inspiration for this project, I have fond memories of using this emulator to play a dump of my brother's Pokemon Blue Cartridge on my middle school iPad.
-   * https://github.com/jacoblister/emuboy <- I found his journey to create a Gameboy emulator incredibly useful in determining which order I tackled the technical problems in this project.
+   * [emuboy Emulator](https://github.com/jacoblister/emuboy) <- I found his journey to create a Gameboy emulator incredibly useful in determining which order I tackled the technical problems in this project.
-   * https://binji.github.io/posts/pokegb/ <- Another source of inspiration, and a great write-up on how certain opcodes were implemented.
+   * [PokeGB](https://binji.github.io/posts/pokegb/) <- Another source of inspiration, and a great write-up on how certain opcodes were implemented.
-   * https://github.com/Ryuzaki-MrL/Espeon/tree/master <- Very interesting emulator, some inspiration for the hardware side of this project.
+   * [Espeon ESP32 Gameboy Emulator](https://github.com/Ryuzaki-MrL/Espeon/tree/master) <- Very interesting emulator, some inspiration for the hardware side of this project.
+   * [Low-Level Devel - Gameboy Emulator Development Youtube Series](https://www.youtube.com/playlist?list=PLVxiWMqQvhg_yk4qy2cSC3457wZJga_e5) <- Very useful to see the thought process behind emulator development.
-   * r/EmuDev and the Emulator Development Discord Server.
+   * [r/EmuDev](https://www.reddit.com/r/EmuDev/) and the Emulator Development Discord Server.